HA-projects/predbat/Inverters/Victron/modbus/README.md

 ============================

-There are two files one for the modbus communication and the other the create different sensor out of this data.
+There are two files one for the modbus communication and the other to create different sensor out of this data.
-Those sensors are needed for Predbat or for the HA Energy dashboard.
+Those template sensors are needed for Predbat or for the HA Energy dashboard.

-The modbus configuration uses the secret file to store the modbus addresses.
+The modbus configuration uses the secrets file to store the modbus addresses.

 **Use the file secrets.yaml to store secrets or reusable variables.**